lesliesage/js-rails-as-api-pokemon-teams-project-dc-web-062419/README.md

 Run `rails db:migrate` to create a schema, models, and controllers.
-Using `trainer:references` will set up `belongs_to :trainer` in the `Pokemon` model, though it won't update the `Trainer` side of the relationship.
+Using `trainer:references` will set up `belongs_to :trainer` in the `Pokemon` model, though it won't update the other side of the relationship.
+You will need to add the `has_many :pokemons` in the `Trainer` model yourself.

 In `db/seeds.rb`, add the following and run `rails db:seed`: